MicrosoftDocs/CortanaSkillsKit/docs/skills/voicecommand-design-guidelines.md

 ## Localization

 >[!NOTE]
->Cortana skills current support only U.S. English (en-US locale).
+>Cortana skills currently support only U.S. English (en-US locale).

 To initiate an action using a voice command, your app must register voice commands in the language the user has selected on their device.